t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

 p(w2|w1) = \frac{P(w1, w2)}{P(w1)}
 $$

-This is easy to do with `pandas`.
-We divide bigram frequencies by token frequencies in our unigram DataFrame:
+This is easy to do with `pandas`: divide bigram frequencies by token frequencies in the unigram DataFrame.

 ```{code-cell}
 bigram_df["prob"] = bigram_df["n"] / unigram_df["n"]